harikautilya/Kargo/ReadMe.md

     - The table keeps track of status

 ### Infrastructure
 Since this a simple assignment, Infrastructure is outside the scope this design.
 In real world we would take advantage of scheudling and async process to speed the application further.
+The applicaiton will be deployed using GCP with the following services, no load balance or auto scaling stragies are needed here.

+1. Compute VM : e2-micro , us-central1 , external IP
+2. Cloud SQL: Enterpise, Sandbox , us-central1, single zone
+3. IP : 1 static IP address

+Expected pricing : ~ 88$ - 100$

 ### API Design